ARMmbed/mbed-client/README.md

 void error(M2MInterface::Error error)
 ```

-### De-register
+### Unregister

-When the LWM2M Client determines that it no longer requires to be available to the LWM2M Server (LWM2M Device factory reset, for example), the LWM2M Client will de-register from the LWM2M Server.
+When the LWM2M Client determines that it no longer requires to be available to the LWM2M Server (LWM2M Device factory reset, for example), the LWM2M Client will unregister from the LWM2M Server.
 Upon receiving this message, the LWM2M Server removes the registration information from the LWM2M Server.

-This is how you can de-register your endpoint client:
+This is how you can unregister your endpoint client:

-If the endpoint has multiple server registrations, you need to provide the `server_object` of the server where you would like to de-register your endpoint.
+If the endpoint has multiple server registrations, you need to provide the `server_object` of the server where you would like to unregister your endpoint.
 Otherwise, if there is only one registration, you can pass `NULL` and the client will unregister the default registration from the endpoint.

 ```
 M2MInterface::unregister_object(M2MSecurity *object);